psipred/hspred/README.md

 # Prerequsites

 1. Install perl Expect.pm
 2. clean.ex and hbplus are provided in the bin/ dir if you find they will not run you can get the source files from the EBI.
-Clean is part of the procheck suite (https://www.ebi.ac.uk/thornton-srv/software/PROCHECK/) and hbplus can be downloaded via (https://www.ebi.ac.uk/thornton-srv/software/HBPLUS/install.html)
+Clean is part of the procheck suite (https://www.ebi.ac.uk/thornton-srv/software/PROCHECK/) and hbplus can be downloaded via (https://www.ebi.ac.uk/thornton-srv/software/HBPLUS/install.html).
+You need the resdefs.dat file in the data dir
 3. svm_classify from svm_light may need recompiled (in data/)

 # Example use